SirYodah/NieR_Android_Theme/README.md

 --------------------------------------------------------------------------------

 And that's everything!
 You could go further if you want, and edit things directly inside of the root folder, but that place is a mess because my work is a mess and everything's a mess and you should just leave it alone if you want to stay sane.
-I won't stop you from trying though, but I've disabled exporting of changes until this is fully released.
-Once it's actually done I'll open it up so anyone can do anything to it and export, because I'm sure someone will want to fix some of my work to not be so terribly designed and optimized.
+I won't stop you from trying though, because I'm sure someone will want to fix some of my work to not be so terribly designed and optimized.
+You can even export your changes and host if yourself if you want, I won't stop you.
+Just remember to credit me and not claim it as your own work, or else I'll be very mad, and I'll send you messages, letting you know how mad I am.

+Before you head out, make sure to check out the Known Issues file, as the theme isn't perfect and you should know what you're getting yourself into.
+I don't plan on releasing any updates to this at the moment, but if you find something absolutely broken that slipped through my tests that I don't have documented, then please let me know!